clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 R has a variety of built-in functions for importing data stored in text files, like `read.table()` and `read.csv()`.
 I recommend using the versions in the `readr` package instead: `read_csv()`, `read_tsv()`, and `read_delim()`:

-- Faster!
+* Faster!
-- Better defaults (e.g. doesn't automatically convert character data to factors)
+* Better defaults (e.g. doesn't automatically convert character data to factors)
-- A little smarter about dates and times
+* A little smarter about dates and times
-- Handy function `problems()` you can run if there are errors
+* Handy function `problems()` you can run if there are errors
+* Loading bars for large files

 readr Importing Example
 ====================================================================================

 ```r
 library(readr)
 ```

 Let's import some data about song ranks on the Billboard Hot 100 back in 2000:

 ```r
 billboard_2000_raw <- read_csv(file = "https://raw.githubusercontent.com/hadley/tidyr/master/vignettes/billboard.csv")